weavora/doctrine-extensions/README.md

 ------

 Weavora LLC - <http://weavora.com> - <http://twitter.com/weavora><br />
-See also the list of [contributors](https://github.com/weavora/doctrine-extensions/contributors) which participated in this project.
+Also see the list of [contributors](https://github.com/weavora/doctrine-extensions/contributors) who have participated in this project.

 License
 -------